IS303-Steffen/a10-soccer-teams-advanced-oop/README.md

 4. If the home team score is higher, then record a win for the home team and a loss for the away team and vice versa.
     - You record wins/losses in the `wins` or `losses` instance variables in the `SoccerTeam` / `SponsoredTeam` objects.
     - Remember that you should have made the `wins` and `losses` instance variables have a private scope.
 Meaning you can't directly access those variables in the `Game` class.
-      - (As for why you would ever do this, you can assume you might want to ensure that you never accidentally increase the wins or losses more than you should).
+      - (As for why you would ever do this, you can assume you might want to ensure that you never accidentally increase the wins or losses more than you should.
+The point of this is to practice interacting with private variables).
-    - So, instead of directly changing the variables, you should write 2 methods in the `SoccerTeam` class: `record_win` (which just increases the `wins` variable by 1) and `record_loss` (which just increases the `losses` variable by 1).
-In this way, you can affect the `wins` and `losses` variables without having direct access to them.
+    - So, instead of directly changing the variables, you should write 2 setter methods in the `SoccerTeam` class:
+      - `record_win` (which just increases the `wins` variable by 1)
+      - `record_loss` (which just increases the `losses` variable by 1)
+    - In this way, you can increase the `wins` and `losses` private variables outside of the `SoccerTeam` class even though you don't have direct access to them.
 Call each of those methods inside the `play_game` method (which one you call for which team depends on whose score was higher)
 5. Display game status results
     - Finally, call the `Game` method `get_game_status` and print the string it returns.
 The only thing that `get_game_status` does is return a string.
 The string should look like:
       - `Results of game <game number> on <game date>: Home team <home team name> scored <home team score> - Away team <away team name> scored <away team score>.`